-Jeff Coulter, Extension Corn Agronomist Seth Naeve, Extension Soybean Agronomist and Dean Malvick, Extension Plant Pathologist
+Jeff Coulter, Extension Corn Agronomist, Seth Naeve, Extension Soybean Agronomist, Dean Malvick, Extension Plant Pathologist, and Fabian Fernandez, Extension Nutrient Management Specialist

 Nitrogen management considerations

-Nitrogen uptake by corn from emergence through the V6 stage only represents about 5% of the total plant uptake (Ritchie et al., 1997).
-However, starting at about the V8 stage, there is rapid accumulation of N by the plant, with about 60% of the total N uptake occurring between V8 and silking.
+Nitrogen uptake by corn from emergence through the V6 (six leaf collar) stage only represents about 5% of the total plant uptake.
+However, starting at about the V8 (eight leaf collar) stage, there is rapid accumulation of N by the plant, with about 60% of the total N uptake occurring between V8 and silking.
 Thus, it is important that N-deficient areas are detected early, and that supplemental N is sidedressed on these areas as soon as possible.
-When determining whether supplemental N should be applied in corn, the University of Minnesota recommends the use of their supplemental N worksheet, available at:

-According to Dr. Gyles Randall, University of Minnesota soil scientist, this worksheet is more accurate when corn is at the V5 or V6 stage rather than when it is smaller.
+This worksheet is more accurate when corn is at the V5 or V6 stage rather than when it is smaller.
 For entire fields or portions of fields meeting the requirements for supplemental N, this worksheet recommends a rate of 40 to 70 lb N/ac, depending on the situation.
 However, with the high cost of N fertilizer, producers planning to apply supplemental N based on this worksheet need to have a have a clear idea about how much N they should apply.
-According to Dr. Randall, research from a large number of trials in Minnesota indicates that supplemental N applied at 30 to 40 lb N/ac is sufficient for corn following soybean on most soils or corn following corn on silt loams or sands.
-In contrast, higher rates, possibly up to 60 to 70 lb N/ac may be needed on heavy soils where corn follows corn and high amounts of surface residue are present.
+Research conducted by Dr. Gyles Randall, retired University of Minnesota soil scientist, showed that supplemental N applied at 30 to 40 lb N/ac is sufficient for corn following soybean on most soils or corn following corn on medium-textured soils such as silt loams.
+In contrast, higher rates, possibly up to 60 to 70 lb N/ac may be needed on heavy (finer-textured) soils where corn follows corn and high amounts of surface residue are present.
+Additional information on N management during this difficult growing season can be found in a recent Minnesota Crop News, The Annual Nitrogen Newsletter.

 Although soybean is generally sensitive to excess water, soybeans can survive underwater for a week or more under ideal conditions.
 Generally, soybeans tolerate 48 hours under water quite well, but flooding for 4 to 6 days can reduce stands, vigor, and eventually yield.
 Many factors determine how well a soybean crop will tolerate flooding.
 The most important factors that determine the fate of flooded soybean fields are: 1) duration of the flooding, 2) temperature during the flood, 3) rate of drying after the flooding event, and 4) growth stage of the crop during the flood.
 Yield losses are seldom noted in fields flooded for 48 hours or less.
 Four days or more of flooding stresses the crop, delays the plants' growth, and causes the plants be shorter with fewer nodes.
 Flooding for 6 days or more can depress yields significantly, while flooding for a week or more may result in significant (or entire) losses of stand.